 Before graduation, however, she became involved in Washington’s dynamic economic development potential.
 In 1998, Ruth became the cultural liaison for Governor Gary Locke’s Department of Trade and Economic Development helping the Governor plan his first trade mission to Mexico.
 Governor Locke was accompanied by over 100 key business and education leaders from throughout the State, and it was Ruth’s job to arrange press conferences, interviews, and press coverage as well as provide support and advice to the Washington delegation and Governor Locke.

 During this mission, two things happened that would change Ruth’s life forever: she met the man who would become her husband years later – and she met the Consul of Mexico in Seattle, who offered her a position in the Consulate of Mexico, a post she held for 10 years.

 During her tenure at the Consulate’s office, Ruth traveled all over Washington state bringing educational programs to diverse school districts and developing strategic plans to reduce the educational achievement gap among Spanish speaking students.
 She also implemented the first educational programs offered to the Spanish-speaking population at the Federal Detention Center.
 This program provided inmates with an opportunity to spend their leisure time in focused, constructive activities.

 Ruth resigned from the Consulate’s office in 2007, when her husband (former Boeing executive Al Ralston) and she decided to open their own consulting business in Renton.

 Ruth believes, “Renton is very diverse and a culturally rich place with distinct neighborhoods and even more distinct people that live here.
 Each area has its own needs and requirements to be all that they can be.
-I am ready to take on the responsibilities of the Renton City Council, with determination, values, integrity, and goodwill that have gotten me this far with a sense of fulfillment and joy.”
+I am ready to take on the responsibilities of the Mayor, with determination, values, integrity, and goodwill that have gotten me this far with a sense of fulfillment and joy.”